-Per the SAT Charter, the ASM-SAT evaluated progress toward each of the original eight science concepts enumerated in the original 2007 NRC report.
-For each of these major science themes, the ASM-SAT systematically evaluated the progress made toward achieving the associated goals described in the 2007 NRC report, and discussed progress still needed.
+For each of these major science themes, the ASM-SAT systematically evaluated the progress made toward achieving the associated goals described in the SCEM report, and discussed progress still needed.
 These discussions are summarized in the following sections.
-No effort was made to reprioritize the science concepts and goals, although the ASM-SAT panel strongly agreed that they were all still important and relevant today.
+No effort was made to reprioritize the science concepts and goals, though the ASM-SAT panel strongly agreed that they were all still important and relevant today.
 Following the content and structure of the original 2007 NRC report, the value of astronomical observations using the Moon as a platform was also discussed.
-Finally, during the course of discussions, new science concepts were identified that arise from results that were not yet available when the 2007 NRC panel produced the report.
+Finally, during the course of discussions, new science concepts were identified that arise from results that had not been available when the NRC panel produced the report.